On Optimal Hyperparameters for Differentially Private Deep Transfer Learning: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Finnish Ministry of Education and Culture and CSC - IT Centre for Science (Decision diary number OKM/10/524/2022), the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI, Grant 356499 and Grant 359111), the Strategic Research Council at the Research Council of Finland (Grant 358247) as well as the European Union (Project 101070617).
+This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI, Grant 356499 and Grant 359111), the Strategic Research Council at the Research Council of Finland (Grant 358247) as well as the European Union (Project 101070617).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.
 The authors wish to thank the CSC – IT Center for Science, Finland for supporting this project with computational and data storage resources.
-We acknowledge CSC (Finland), for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium.
+We acknowledge CSC (Finland) for awarding this project access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium.
+The authors acknowledge the research environment provided by ELLIS Institute Finland.

 {A\arabic{figure}} {A\arabic{table}}